 Here, we reach an entirely superior film.
 The plot is familiar.
 The Gospels are closely followed.
 But there is a deliberate attempt to set the action at a distance from its viewers.
 Instead of having Christ played with a broad American accent and casting a British actor as Pilate, the entire script is in Latin and Hebrew and Aramaic.
 First century Judaea is reconstructed with a fair attempt at authenticity.

 My main objection is slightly pedantic.
 Pilate speaks Latin and Aramaic.
 The Sanhedrin shows a knowledge of Latin.
 In fact, the working language of Roman rule in the East was Greek.
-Both Pilate and Caiphas would have been fluent in the language, and no one but the Roman troops and administrators would have known Latin.
+Both Pilate and Caiphas would have been fluent in the language, and no one but the Roman troops and administrators would have used Latin, and then only with each other.
 Also, Pilate would never have bothered to learn any of the vernacular languages.
 If required, he would have addressed the local vulgus in Greek through an interpreter.
 On the other hand, I believe Latin was chosen because it sounded so obviously different from the Semitic languages used, and the Latin used by the Sanhedrin officials is often defective, to show their unfamiliarity with it.

 My only other objection is that the scale and nature of the violence becomes wearisome long before Christ is nailed to the cross.
 This may sound an odd objection from me – one of the reviewers said he felt ill for days after reading the torture passages in Blood of Alexandria.
 But, if theologically necessary, the brutality is an artistic mistake.
 A better Mel Gibson film is Apocalypto, where the violence, though perhaps more extreme, is not so relentless, and where the sacrificial scenes work to greater effect to show the different moral universe of pre-Columbian South America.